vektor-inc/vk-filter-search/readme.txt

 [ Specification Change ] Change script of query.

 = 0.6.4 =
-[ Bugfix ] If Post type is not selected, result page is not for any post type.
+[ Bug fix ] If Post type is not selected, result page is not for any post type.

 = 0.6.3 =
 [ Specification Change ] Change Config file